candango/gopeasant/README.md

 This site and all documentation are licensed under [Creative Commons 3.0](http://creativecommons.org/licenses/by/3.0/).

-Copyright © 2023 Flavio Gonçalves Garcia
+Copyright © 2024 Flavio Garcia